intel/neural-compressor/neural_compressor/compression/pruner/README.md

 - One-shot Pruning

-  One-shot pruning means the model is pruned to its target sparsity with one single step(which means pruning start_step = end_step).
+  One-shot pruning means the model is pruned to its target sparsity with one single step.
 This often takes place at the initial stage of training/finetuning which simplifies the pruning procedure.
-However, one-shot pruning is prone to larger accuracy degradation compared to iterative pruning.
+However, one-shot pruning is prone to larger accuracy degradation compared to iterative pruning. **Users could set start_step=end_step in pruning configuration to enable this.
+Also please note if  gradient based criterion is used, start step should be greater than 0.**

 <div align=center>